ChetanBadgujar5522/UserManagement/README.md

 - Spring Security
 - Spring Data JPA
 - JJWT (for JSON Web Tokens)
-- H2 (In-memory database) / MySQL (optional)
+- H2 (In-memory database) / MySQL
 - Maven
 - Lombok
-- Springdoc OpenAPI (for API documentation)

 ## Prerequisites

 - Java JDK 11 (or 8+) installed
 - Maven installed
-- An IDE like IntelliJ IDEA or Eclipse (optional, for development)
+- An IDE like IntelliJ IDEA or Eclipse
 - Postman or cURL (for API testing)

 ## Setup and Running